How to Buy Crypto in Australia

 - Customer service (Do they have live chat?
 What are their business hours?)

 - Security (Do they have an insurance fund?
-Has customer information been compromised?)
+Has customer information been compromised?
+Do they have ISO27001 certification?)

-- Deposit and withdrawal methods (Does the platform support fast and free bank transfers)
+- Payment methods (Does the platform support fast and free bank transfers?
+What about debit/credit cards or PayPal?)

 We have compared the best crypto exchanges in Australia for more information.